adinasarapu/adinasarapu.github.io/_posts/2020-02-09-blog-spark.md

 ![Spark](/images/hadoop.png)

 Typical Spark Application Process Flow:
 Apache Spark reads some data from source and load it into a Spark.
 There are 3 alternatives to hold data in Spark.
 1) Data Frame 2) Data Set and 3) RDD.
-We can create RDD using two methods.
+We can create RDDs using one of the two methods.
 1.Load some data from a source or 2.
 Create an RDD by transforming another RDD.

 **RDD: Resilient Distributed Data Set**
 Spark RDD is a resilient, partitioned, distributed and immutable collection of data[^3].